 Finally: rescuing a project really does mean implementing big change.
 CTOs will be hesitant to swap out an underperforming team member because that person has knowledge that might get lost.
 They may not want to add more team members because it means ramp-up and a short-term drag on the team.
 They may not want to outsource to a partner because of the added risk and unknowns.
 But this is short-term thinking.
 Play the long game and you will deliver on time and with credibility.

 Consider a Digital Acceleration Partner

 Ideally, all digital projects would run on time as planned and you would never be late.
 But that’s not reality.
 For the real world, consider a partner like Thinklogic.
 Thinklogic’s Digital Acceleration and Response Team (DART) specializes in providing you the skillsets you need when you need them most, or a fully formed team that has already stormed and normed and is ready to accelerate your program.
 A DART team can provide an objective diagnosis of your digital project and how to accelerate it, and scale up and scale down on demand to execute, following a fast-bootstrapping process to get ramped up quickly without disturbing your in-house team.
 Best of all, the DART team provides real-time metrics directly to you on their progress and your overall team’s progress, so that you have full visibility and control over the entire program, and get an expert window into what’s going on and what further opportunities there are to accelerate as things progress.

-Located right in downtown LA, with experience in 100s of acceleration projects across industries, Thinklogic is your trusted partner for getting amazing digital applications ready fast.
+Located in Culver City, Los Angeles; with experience in 100s of acceleration projects across industries, Thinklogic is your trusted partner for getting amazing digital applications ready fast.